AdaCore/gnatstudio/docs/users_guide/searching.rst

     Search the current source editor.

-  * :command:`Project Browser`

-    Search the :guilabel:`Project` browser (see :ref:`The_Project_Browser`).

   .. index:: preferences; search --> preserve search context

   Normally, GPS sets the default value for :guilabel:`Look In` that matches the currently selected window.
 For example, if you are in an editor and open the search dialog, the context is set to :guilabel:`Current File`.
-If the project view is the active window, the context is set to the :guilabel:`Project` view.
 Optionally, GPS can remember the last context that was set (see the preference :menuselection:`Search --> Preserve Search Context`).
 In that case, if an editor is selected, GPS remembers whether the last time you started a search from an editor you